 For obvious reasons, the introduction is the most crucial part of your paper.
 It sets the tone, hooks the reader, and the thesis statement contained within serves as the basis for the rest of the paper.
 Ponder a few thesis ideas and settle on the one that you can best support.
 Once you have selected the thesis statement, you are ready to proceed with the meat of the paper.

 If you ask a seasoned writer about the keys to writing a successful paper, he/she will tell you that it all comes down to experience and knowledge.
 Acquiring these skills takes time, so do not feel discouraged or lose patience.
 After doing some research and writing a few essays, it will seem like second nature.

-How to Write Compare and Contrast Essay Outline
+How to Create Compare and Contrast Essay Outline

 Every great paper begins with an outline.
 While it is tempting to bypass this and go straight to writing the paper, you would really be best served by creating the outline.
 It will make the writing process easier and will ultimately lead to a more organized, coherent paper.
-Writing an outline for a compare and contrast essay is the same as with any other type of paper assignment.
+Writing an outline is the same as with any other type of paper assignment.

 Here is how your paper outline should look for the subject by subject comparison:

 - B. Supporting details